 Eco-Nuts Soap Berries

-How can you not love a washing detergent that is actually Himalayan Berries?
+How can you not love a washing detergent that is ?
 It sounds too good to be true, but you just put 4-5 of these berries in your wash along and leave them to do their thing.
 When they get mixed with water they produce a naturally occurring product called saponin, which gently cleanses laundry.
 What’s more you can reuse them up to ten times.

 Nellie’s Laundry Powder

 Coming in a recyclable tin this powder from Canadian company Nellie’s is Non Toxic, Biodegradable, Hypoallergenic, and Vegan.
 It’s zero plastic, simple and, unlike some of the other alternatives, it doesn’t feel like you’re using an eco-friendly alternative, it just seems like any other powder out there.

 What should be obvious is just how many alternatives there are out there.
 Whatever your personal preference or reason for reducing plastic consumption, there is an option for you.
 Some plastic free alternatives are cheaper than the normal options, some are just as simple and some don’t seem as though you’re being eco-friendly (although you are).
 Whatever your preference it’s just a few minutes of research and you can find another ever-so-easy way of reducing your plastic consumption and impact on our planet.